CraicOverflow89/Krash/readme.md

    - cwd (file)
    - home (file)
  - returned pair/list can be split into multiple variables like `(x, z) = getCoords()`
- - prevent reserved words being used for map keys?
  - commands for file/directory moving/copying (recursion flag)
    - create
    - copy